top of page

 The Incorporation of La Canada in 1976

-While the decision to incorporate La Canada Flintridge as a new city in Los Angeles County was obviously multifaceted, oral and written history suggests that a desire to maintain a predominately White community was a factor for some.
+While the decision to incorporate La Canada Flintridge as a new city in Los Angeles County was obviously multifaceted, oral and written history suggests that a desire to maintain a predominately white community was a factor for some.
 The excerpt below is from a Los Angeles Times article from 1986.

 "Privately, some residents say that the incorporation drive had racist overtones.
 Some residents were afraid that a court would order busing among school districts--La Canada has had its own school district since 1960--that would send inner city students their way.
 That fear was an impetus for formation of a city, which would be able to oppose busing more successfully than an unincorporated territory, they said.